Anon-404/Anon-404/README.md

 # 💫 Anon404🎭:
-Anon404 is a brand 🤙🎭<br>We are unidentified <br>We are against government <br>We are against None-Muslims <br>We are voice of voiceless
+Anon404 is a brand 🤙🎭<br>We are the unseen.
+We speak truth in silence.<br>We stand for freedom.
+We stand for truth.<br>

 ## 🌐 Socials: